jakobzhao/geog4572/wk02/wk02_2_lab02/readme.md

 There are two general rules.

 - CSS defined last in your document will supersede CSS set on a selector earlier in your document.
 - The more specific selector will override the less specific selector.
-For example, a style set on the body selector will be overridden by a style set on an element within the body, such as one by ID.
+For example, a style set on the body selector will be overridden by a style set on an element within the body, such as one by `ID`.

 ### Properties and Values